VenethImakiir/RustManager/_posts/2017-02-27-first-steps.md

 <!--more-->

 Srsly - for last few years I was totally stuck in some horrible projects, with horrible clients, etc. I started burning out and didn't even have energy to try and change my situation.
-Luckily for me the last project went horribly wrong and I ended becoming a scapegoat and get rid off to please the client.
+Luckily for me the last project went horribly wrong and I ended up becoming a scapegoat and got rid off to please the client.
 The problem has solved itself.
 Lots of my energy drained and my self-confidence shaken in the process, though.

 Now I'm free and with a lot of help from my wife ([thanks, Honey!](https://ka1130.github.io/)), who also got fed up with her old profession (graphic designer) and became a front-end developer, I'm starting this small project.
 Rust Server Manager.